JavaScript is required

 • architecture firms.

-The average weekly earnings for people who work in the construction industry in Australia is $1,380.
+The median weekly earnings for people who work in the construction industry in Australia is $1,473.

-Note this salary is indicative only.
+Note that this salary is current as of July 2024 and is indicative only.
 A range of salaries apply to different roles across the industry.

 Job demand in Victoria